 Do Cats Socially Groom Other Animals?

 Why does my cat groom my dog?
-Your dog is part of the cat family.
-While that may seem strange, trusting cats will accept almost everyone.
-This is why it is common to see stories on TV of how cats and raccoons are best pals or how a senior feline is best friends with a puppy.
+Your dog is part of your cat’s family.
+While that may seem strange, trusting cats will accept almost anyone.

 If the trust and social bond are there, cats will lick and groom other animals.
 Two cats that groom each other and then fight is just part of the complex relationship that felines enjoy with each other.